-I’ve gone for a duo of ideas here, as they compliment each other beautifully.
+I’ve gone for a duo of ideas here, as they complement each other beautifully.
 The first is a personally inscribed Irish wood cheese board with bog oak cheese knife made in the Celtic Roots Studio in Co.
 Westmeath.
 Cost €75.90

 To add a ‘cheesy’ twist, it’s been matched with ‘The Big Cheese Making Kit’ available from Dublin shop Designist.
 It’s a bit of fun especially if you are married to a foodie, it makes 10 batches of cheese and you only need to add milk!
 Cost €25

 Chocolate is described as ‘food for the gods’ and is one of life’s earthly pleasures.
 We use it to melt, dust, dip, dribble and coat.
 There are a few Irish luxury confectionery makers that come to mind but maybe you might try Irish Belgian chocolate maker Chez Emily based in Co.
 Dublin, who ship worldwide.
 ‘Candy’, otherwise known as confectionery in Ireland is certainly a treat worth doing well.
 A box of 24 is €15.95